etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 <img src="images/lb_ssl.png" width="600">

-User connect over HTTPS (SSL certificate) to the load balancer, the load balancer talk to EC2 instance over (unsecured) HTTP, but since it is within your VPC, it is somewhat secured.
+User connect over HTTPS (using SSL certificate) to the load balancer, the load balancer talk to EC2 instance over (unsecured) HTTP, but since it is within your VPC, it is somewhat secured.

 The load balancer uses an X.509 certificate (SSL/TLS server certificate)
 You can manage certificates using ACM (AWS Cerficate Manager)